-The best dock for MacBook Pro
+The best dock for MacBook Pro available now

 Another great dock for hooking up a pair of 4K monitors to your MacBook Pro, the Corsair TBT100 Thunderbolt 3 Dock offers a broad range of connections.
 It's got the usual Thunderbolt 3 and USB-A ports, as well as the aforementioned HDMI ports for monitors, and a reader for a UHS-II SD card.
 There's also Gigabit Ethernet and 85W charging – all the hits, essentially.

 The Corsair TBT100 is still quite pricey, especially for a Thunderbolt 3 dock.
 Still, if you want to output your MacBook Pro to dual displays at 4K resolution in 60Hz HDR, there aren't a lot of options for doing so.
 It's a well-made piece of kit with sleek design that will complement your MacBook Pro.

 Want ThunderBolt 4 but not convinced by the price of the Kensington dock at number one in our list?
 Then the Anker PowerExpand 5-in-1 Thunderbolt 4 Mini Dock is a good option at a more economical price, although that does mean sacrificing some features.